tailcallhq/tailcallhq.github.io/docs/directives/graphql.md

 }
 ```

-The `@graphQL` operator facilitates fetching a list of users from the GraphQL API upstream.
+The `@graphQL` directive facilitates fetching a list of users from the GraphQL API upstream.
 The [name](#name) argument specifies the root field's name on the upstream server.
 The upcoming request to the Tailcall server determines the `User` type's inner fields for the request.
-Depending on the operation type within which one finds the `@graphQL` operator, the Tailcall config determines the query's operation type.
+Depending on the operation type within which one finds the `@graphQL` directive, the Tailcall config determines the query's operation type.

 For the next request with the config above: